AAF launches Aseli Impact Capital to unlock growth for South Africa’s green MSMEs

 “We have the freedom and the power to do what others cannot,” he said.
 “Go in first.
 Be patient.
 Be flexible.
 Show that it is possible and make space for others to follow.”

+The journey began with a simple question: “If you had the freedom, if you weren’t worried about failing, what would you build to bridge this missing middle?”
+What followed were months of calls, workshops and conversations to understand what they truly needed to grow.
+Together, the partners designed a new structure built specifically for impact-driven MSMEs.
 The result is Aseli Impact Capital.
 The name draws inspiration from the Swahili word “asili,” meaning origin or foundation– a fitting description for a vehicle designed to support the starting point of a new generation of businesses.

 Built to grow over time

-Unlike traditional funds with a fixed lifespan, Aseli is designed as a permanent capital vehicle.
-When investments succeed and capital returns, it is reinvested into new businesses, allowing the model to grow and support more entrepreneurs over time.
 “It’s not just a new vehicle,” Mapstone said.
 “Aseli is built on frameworks that did not exist yet in South African impact investing.
 Legal structures, governance models and financial mechanisms that had to be developed from scratch.”
 The concept is already moving from idea to action.
-Aseli made its *first two investments in green economy MSMEs in December, with further investments planned this year.
+Aseli made its first two investments in green economy MSMEs in December, with further investments planned this year.

 Ambition for the decade ahead